Mark1-15/project-1/README.md

 ##### Features left to implement

-Due to time contraints, there are certain 'should-have' priority level features that were unable to be implemented into the project.
+Due to time contraints, there are certain 'could-have' priority level features that were unable to be implemented into the project.
 Though unfortuante, this is not a significant issue as the priority and usefulness of these features was low and the website is still fully functioning and finished without them.

 Firstly, a safety verification badge for the refreshments provided would have enhanced the professionalism and authenticity of this website, while also providing a reassurance to anyone with concerns.
 However, the impact of this is minimal, if any.
 Despite this a note is left on the modal explaining that this organisation adheres to all food and safety regulation.